pugzillo/jewelery_recommender/README.md

 ## Building a Recommender with KNN

 K-nearst neighbors was used to identify images, with reduced features from the cnn autoencoder, that are similar to the input image.
-The **cosine similarity** will be calculated to find images of jewelry that are similar to the input that fall below a certain price.
+The **cosine similarity** was used as the distance measure.
+Once the closest neighbors were identified, a price filter was applied.

 ## Running pipeline for a novel image
 `python3 jewelry_recommender_novel_image.py`